Troubleshooting Sitemap source issues

 Context and symptoms:

-Cause: By default, the Request interval delay value is 0 milliseconds and the Sitemap crawler doesn’t take into account website robots.txt Crawl-delay directives.
+Cause: The Time the crawler waits between requests to your server value may be too low and the Sitemap crawler doesn’t take into account website robots.txt Crawl-delay directives.
 The Sitemap crawler may be getting throttled by the web server.

-Resolution: Open your source and increase the Request interval delay value (e.g., 1000 milliseconds).
+Resolution: Access your source configuration and increase the Time the crawler waits between requests to your server value (for example, 1000 milliseconds).

 Refresh limitations